Cloud is a great way to consume infrastructure.

 The ease of cloud consumption lowers the bar to get started; teams often ‘just start’ with app development without involving IT teams.
 Security, performance, manageability, and cost are cans that are kicked down the road—sometimes for too long.
 IT is involved too late in the game, making it hard for them to integrate these applications into the enterprise.
 These shadow IT projects can easily get out of hand.

 The resulting patchwork of barely interconnected services across heterogeneous technology stacks effectively decentralizes DNS management across tens or hundreds of accounts and VPC and thousands of zones and records.
 This compounds complexity, creates interoperability issues, and reduces visibility and control.
 All of which affect application stability.
+It is a common problematic scenario that can hurt your hybrid cloud strategy.

 The complexity isn’t in doing it or doing it right once.
 The complexity is in doing it right, consistently, across dozens of teams that aren’t DDI experts.